Vietnam

 Non-employment income

-- Business income (including rental income in excess of VND 100 million/year).
+- Business income (including rental income).

 - Investment income (e.g. interest, dividends).